Renew a Massage School License

 Course hours taught during the time the license is expired will not apply toward the minimum 500-hour course of instruction.

-A license that has been expired for 90 days or less may be renewed by paying to the department a renewal fee that is equal to 1-1/2 times the normally required renewal fee.
+An entity whose license has been expired for 90 days or less may renew the license by paying to the department a renewal fee that is equal to 1-1/2 times the normally required renewal fee.

-A license that has been expired for more than 90 days but less than 18 months may be renewed by paying to the department a renewal fee that is equal to two times the normally required renewal fee.
+An entity whose license has been expired for more than 90 days but less than 36 months may renew the license by paying to the department a renewal fee that is equal to two times the normally required renewal fee.

 Applicants with Criminal Convictions